Kimono Rental in Tokyo: Your Ultimate Guide to Authentic Experiences in 2026

 9. Is it cultural appropriation to rent a kimono as a tourist?

-No—Japanese encourage it as appreciation.
-Shops promote respectful wear.
+No — Japanese people generally welcome it as a sign of appreciation.
+Shops actively promote respectful wear.

 10. What if it rains or is hot?

-Yukata for heat; some shops provide umbrellas.
-Check weather and choose accordingly.
+Choose yukata for hot days; many shops also provide umbrellas.
+Check the weather forecast and plan accordingly.

 11. Are there English-speaking staff?

-Yes, at top shops like Yae and REN.
+Yes — at top shops like Kimono Yae and REN.

 12. How do I return the kimono?